CharleneMcKeown/DevOps-and-Containers/README.md

 ## Create a VSTS account and generate a demo project

-Now we will generate our demo project, using [VSTS Generator!](https://vstsdemogenerator.azurewebsites.net).
+Now we will generate our demo project, using VSTS Generator!

+Go to [VSTS Generator!](https://vstsdemogenerator.azurewebsites.net) (right-click and open in a new tab) and either sign in with your Azure subscription credentials or select sign up for a new account if you are taking part in this lab at Ready.

 > NOTE: Please use Chrome when accessing the demo generator.

 <img src="screenshots/demo-generator.PNG" alt="demo-generator" width="400px"/>

-Please select sign up for a new account if you are taking part in this lab at Ready.
 You should have some details pre-populated at this stage:

 <img src="screenshots/VSTS_signup.PNG" alt="Sign Up" width="600px"/>